onnx/onnx/docs/Operators.md

 <dt><tt>mode</tt> : string (default is bilinear)</dt>
 <dd>Three interpolation modes: bilinear (default), nearest and bicubic.</dd>
 <dt><tt>padding_mode</tt> : string (default is zeros)</dt>
-<dd>Support padding modes for outside grid values: `zeros`(default), `border`, `reflection`zeros: use 0 for out-of-bound grid locationsborder: use border values for out-of-bound grid locationsreflection: use values at locations reflected by the border for out-of-bound grid locations.</dd>
+<dd>Support padding modes for outside grid values: `zeros`(default), `border`, `reflection`. zeros: use 0 for out-of-bound grid locations, border: use border values for out-of-bound grid locations, reflection: use values at locations reflected by the border for out-of-bound grid locations.</dd>
 </dl>

 #### Inputs

 <dl>
 <dt><tt>X</tt> (differentiable) : T1</dt>
-<dd>4-D tensor of shape (N, C, H, W),where N is the batch size, C is the numbers of channels,H and W are the height and width of the input data.</dd>
+<dd>4-D tensor of shape (N, C, H, W), where N is the batch size, C is the numbers of channels, H and W are the height and width of the input data.</dd>
 <dt><tt>grid</tt> (non-differentiable) : T1</dt>
-<dd>Input offset, 4-D tensor of shape (N, H_out, W_out, 2),where H_out and W_out are the height and width of grid and output,Grid specifies the sampling pixel locations normalized by the input spatial dimensions.Therefore, it should have most values in the range of [-1, 1].If grid has values outside the range of [-1, 1], the corresponding outputs will be handled as defined by padding_mode.</dd>
+<dd>Input offset, 4-D tensor of shape (N, H_out, W_out, 2), where H_out and W_out are the height and width of grid and output, Grid specifies the sampling pixel locations normalized by the input spatial dimensions.
+Therefore, it should have most values in the range of [-1, 1].
+If grid has values outside the range of [-1, 1], the corresponding outputs will be handled as defined by padding_mode.</dd>
 </dl>

 #### Outputs